pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 6. Rename the downloaded binary file to "pks".

-7. On the command line, run the following command to make the PKS CLI binary executable:
+7. On the command line, to make the PKS CLI binary executable, enter:

     `$ chmod +x pks`

-8. Move the binary file into your $PATH directory.
+8. To move the binary file into your $PATH directory, enter:

     `$ sudo mv ./pks /bin`